lazykyama/chainer_profutil/README.md

 # chainer_profutil

 This is an UNOFFICIAL Chainer related tool.
-This tool helps you to find forward, backward and update part from profiling details when you use NVIDIA Visual Profiler ([https://developer.nvidia.com/nvidia-visual-profiler](https://developer.nvidia.com/nvidia-visual-profiler) / [https://docs.nvidia.com/cuda/profiler-users-guide/index.html](https://docs.nvidia.com/cuda/profiler-users-guide/index.html)).
+This tool helps you to find forward, backward and update part from profiling details when you use NVIDIA Visual Profiler ([https://developer.nvidia.com/nvidia-visual-profiler](https://developer.nvidia.com/nvidia-visual-profiler) / [https://docs.nvidia.com/cuda/profiler-users-guide/index.html](https://docs.nvidia.com/cuda/profiler-users-guide/index.html)) or NVIDIA Nsight Systems ([https://developer.nvidia.com/nsight-systems](https://developer.nvidia.com/nsight-systems) / [https://docs.nvidia.com/nsight-systems/#nsight_systems/2019.3.1-x86/01-overview.htm](https://docs.nvidia.com/nsight-systems/#nsight_systems/2019.3.1-x86/01-overview.htm)).
 As a result, you can improve your workload more efficiently.

-## How to use.
+## How to use in case of  NVIDIA Visual Profiler

 1. Change your code according to example codes below
 2. Run your code via `nvprof` (eg. `nvprof -o prof.nvvp python main.py ...`)